-The subject application proposes two access points, one along MD 214 and one along Norair Avenue.
-As discussed above, the point of access along MD 214 is the subject of a variation request, which staff support.
+The subject PPS includes two access points, one along MD 214 and one along Norair Avenue.
+As discussed above, the point of access along MD 214 is the subject of a variation request, which is approved.

 As discussed above, the established residential community, adjacent to the site, uses Norair Avenue as the primary access point.
-The applicant has provided a truck turning plan, which demonstrates that larger vehicles and trucks will be able to maneuver through the site via access to MD 214.
-To separate large vehicles from conflicting with the residential traffic, staff recommend that all large vehicles (including delivery trucks and trash trucks) to the site utilize MD 214, and not be allowed access onto Norair Avenue.
-Staff request that signage be placed at the site access point, along Norair Avenue, prohibiting truck movement in either direction from that access point.
-Specifically, prior to acceptance of a DSP, the applicant should submit the details of a signage assembly prohibiting trucks to enter or depart from the access point along Norair Avenue.
+The applicant provided a truck turning plan, which demonstrates that larger vehicles and trucks will be able to maneuver through the site via access to MD 214.
+To separate large vehicles from conflicting with residential traffic, all large vehicles (including delivery trucks and trash trucks) to the site shall utilize MD 214, and not be allowed access onto Norair Avenue.
+Signage shall be placed at the site access point, along Norair Avenue, prohibiting truck movement in either direction from that access point.
+Specifically, prior to acceptance of a DSP, the applicant shall submit the details of a signage assembly prohibiting trucks to enter or depart from the access point along Norair Avenue.

-Based on the preceding findings, the vehicular, pedestrian, and bicycle transportation facilities will serve the proposed subdivision, meet the findings required of prior Subtitles 24 and 27, and conform to the master plan and MPOT.
+Based on the preceding findings, the vehicular, pedestrian, and bicycle transportation facilities will serve the subdivision, meet the findings required of prior Subtitles 24 and 27, and conform to the master plan and MPOT.

-7. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Section 24-121(a)(5).
+10. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Section 24-121(a)(5).
 The master plan identifies the following overall goals for the provision of public facilities (pages 264-267):